 - Make 2nd left into park.
 Do not go inside the college main gate which is at the light.

 - Make another left in the park and cross the soccer fields on the right side and a baseball field on the left side.

 - At the very end of the park, there are 3 sets of courts.
 The first set has 4 courts.
-The middle set has more courts, where we meet by default at any of the courts numbered from 7 to 12.
+The middle set has more courts, where we meet by default at court#9.

 1) Free for organizers